DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCircularGauge/1 Configuration/subvalueIndicator/type.md

 Specifies the type of subvalue indicators.

 ---
-Different options of the **subvalueIndicator** configuration object can be set for different types of the subvalue indicators.
-These options are listed within the [Indicator Types](/api-reference/20%20Data%20Visualization%20Widgets/dxCircularGauge/5%20Indicator%20Types '/Documentation/ApiReference/UI_Components/dxCircularGauge/Indicator_Types/') section.
+Different properties of the **subvalueIndicator** configuration object can be set for different types of the subvalue indicators.
+These properties are listed within the [Indicator Types](/api-reference/20%20Data%20Visualization%20Widgets/dxCircularGauge/5%20Indicator%20Types '/Documentation/ApiReference/UI_Components/dxCircularGauge/Indicator_Types/') section.

 #include common-ref-enum with {
     enum: "`GaugeIndicatorType`",